Media Strategist

 How it works

-The strategists run in order: Goals, Audience, Comms, Media.
-Media reads the Goals KR table, Audience personas, and Comms pillar names verbatim.
+The strategists run in order: Goals, Audience, Communication, Media.
+Media reads the Goals KR table, Audience personas, and Communication pillar names verbatim.
 It also reads the brand profile, campaign brief, and Research outputs.
 Attached documents are processed first; web research fills gaps, capped at seven calls (the largest research budget of the four strategists).

 For multi-market campaigns, regional shorthand ("SEA", "EMEA") resolves to up to three priority countries; spend floor shortfalls are flagged, not redistributed silently.